Islam: Early Islam (632–750)

-Classical era (750–1258)
+Islamic Golden Age (786–1258)

+The Golden Treatise by Imam Reza (809 AD), the most precious Islamic work in the Science of Medicine.
+It includes scientific branches such as Anatomy, Histology, Physiology, Chemistry and Pathology when medical science was still primitive.

 Al-Shafi'i codified a method to determine the reliability of hadith.
 During the early Abbasid era, scholars such as Muhammad al-Bukhari and Muslim ibn al-Hajjaj compiled the major Sunni hadith collections while scholars like Al-Kulayni and Ibn Babawayh compiled major Shia hadith collections.
 The four Sunni Madh'habs, the Hanafi, Hanbali, Maliki, and Shafi'i, were established around the teachings of Abū Ḥanīfa, Ahmad ibn Hanbal, Malik ibn Anas and al-Shafi'i.
 In contrast, the teachings of Ja'far al-Sadiq formed the Ja'fari jurisprudence.
 In the 9th century, Al-Tabari completed the first commentary of the Quran, the Tafsir al-Tabari, which became one of the most cited commentaries in Sunni Islam.
 Some Muslims began questioning the piety of indulgence in worldly life and emphasized poverty, humility, and avoidance of sin based on renunciation of bodily desires.
-Ascetics such as Hasan al-Basri inspired a movement that would evolve into tasawwuf or Sufism.
+Ascetics such as Hasan al-Basri inspired a movement that would evolve into Sufism.

 At this time, theological problems, notably on free will, were prominently tackled, with Hasan al Basri holding that although God knows people's actions, good and evil come from abuse of free will and the devil.
 (Note: "Hasan al Basri is often considered one of the first who rejected an angelic origin for the devil, arguing that his fall was the result of his own free-will, not God's determination.
 Hasan al Basri also argued that angels are incapable of sin or errors and nobler than humans and even prophets.
 Both early Shias and Sunnis opposed his view.)
 Greek rationalist philosophy influenced a speculative school of thought known as Muʿtazila, who famously advocated the notion of free-will originated by Wasil ibn Ata.
-Caliph Mamun al Rashid made it an official creed and unsuccessfully attempted to force this position on the majority.
+Caliph al-Mamun made it an official creed and unsuccessfully attempted to force this position on the majority.
 Caliph Al-Mu'tasim carried out inquisitions, with the traditionalist Ahmad ibn Hanbal notably refusing to conform to the Muʿtazila idea that the Quran was created rather than being eternal, which resulted in him being tortured and kept in an unlit prison cell for nearly thirty months.
 However, other schools of speculative theology – Māturīdism founded by Abu Mansur al-Maturidi and Ash'ari founded by Al-Ash'ari – were more successful in being widely adopted.
 Philosophers such as Al-Farabi, Avicenna and Averroes sought to harmonize Aristotle's ideas with the teachings of Islam, similar to later scholasticism within Christianity in Europe and Maimonides' work within Judaism, while others like Al-Ghazali argued against such syncretism and ultimately prevailed.